timholy/AdvancedScientificComputing/homeworks/tdd.md

 ]
 ```

-If `A[row, col]` is `true`, then `row` connects directly to `col`.
+If `A[row, col]` is `true`, then you can hop from `row` to `col` directly.
 (Note that `Bool[...]` is an easy way to construct arrays with `0 = false`, `1 = true`.)

-Generalize your code **without converting the adjacency matrix into a neighbor-list format**; use Julia's dispatch features to implement low-level methods, and then see if your high-level routines "just work."
+Generalize your code **without converting the adjacency matrix into a neighbor-list format**; use Julia's dispatch features to implement low-level methods, so that your high-level routines (perhaps minimally modified) "just work."
 Make sure your code also works if you set all the diagonal elements of `A` to `false` (again, here we are decreeing that nodes are implicitly connected to themselves, whether that's included in the input representation or not).

 Converting representations is not a big deal when dealing with small graphs, but if someone hands you a graph with a billion edges, some formats may fit in your computer's memory while others may not.
 Representation-agnostic code has a better chance than representation-specific code of being generalizable to different input formats.

 At the end, submit this as a pull request to GitHub and use CodeCov to check your coverage.
 If there are untested lines, write new tests that exercise them.
-These do not have to be written before the code, but use a commit message similar to "Improve test coverage" so that your instructor understands the sequence in which things happened.
-When you merge the pull request to `main`, **do not squash**.
+Use a commit message similar to "Improve test coverage" so that your instructor understands the sequence in which things happened.
+When you merge the pull request to `main`, **do not squash** (though if you accidentally do, I can see what it was before directly in the PR).

 ## A concept-encapsulation problem

 Here we're going to implement a computational analog of a simple mathematical concept, the [interval](https://en.wikipedia.org/wiki/Interval_(mathematics)).
 Your implementation should hew as much as possible to the mathematical notion, subject to the limitations of computers in mimicking mathematics.
 (E.g., floating-point numbers are an imperfect reflection of the mathematical concept of real-valued numbers.)
 You can restrict your implementation to *closed intervals*.

 Perform this as a sequence of these steps.
-I will describe the functionality I want you to implement, but remember to **implement the tests first** and **make (at least) two commits per bullet point**:
+I will describe the functionality I want you to implement, but remember to implement the tests first and make (at least) two commits per step:

-- Define an interval type (`Interval`) and make sure that `minimum(iv::Interval)` and `maximum(iv::Interval)` return the endpoints
+1. Define an interval type (`Interval`) and make sure that `minimum(iv::Interval)` and `maximum(iv::Interval)` return the endpoints. **Here and below, these refer to the `Base` functions**, i.e., provide new methods for `Base.minimum` and `Base.maximum`.
-- Implement `in` (equivalently, its Unicode equivalent obtainable with `\in` followed by TAB) to test if a real number is within an interval
+2. Implement `in` (equivalently, its Unicode equivalent obtainable with `\in` followed by TAB) to test if a real number is within an interval
-- Make `isempty` "do the right thing" with intervals
+3. Make `isempty` return `true` if supplied with an empty interval (think about how an empty interval might be defined; your implementation of `in` might give you a clue)
-- Implement the mathematical notion of a subset.
-In julia, `issubset` or its Unicode equivalent (obtainable with the LaTeX command `\subseteq` followed by TAB) can be used.
-Your solution should leverage one of the previous steps.
+4. Implement the mathematical notion of a [subset](https://en.wikipedia.org/wiki/Set_(mathematics)#Subsets).
+In julia, this is queried with `issubset`.
+Its Unicode equivalent is obtainable with the LaTeX command `\subseteq` followed by TAB, and the converse is `\nsubseteq`TAB.
+Make sure your implementation is in agreement with the properties of subsets in the previous link.
-- Implement intersection (`intersect`, or `\cap` followed by TAB)
+5. Implement intersection (`intersect`, or `\cap` followed by TAB).
+Food for thought: is `union` an operation you can reasonably implement?
-- Implement pretty-printing: closed brackets `[` and `]` are typically used in mathematics to denote closed intervals, but in Julia this already means arrays.
+6. Implement pretty-printing: closed brackets `[` and `]` are typically used in mathematics to denote closed intervals, but in Julia this already means arrays.
 To avoid ambiguity, use the unicode characters `'\u301a'` and `'\u301b'`.
-Note the obligate use of character delimiters `'`.
+(I don't know of a way to get this to tab-complete, so to see what they look like as Unicode, just print them.)
+Also ensure that empty sets print as `\emptyset`TAB.

+   In Julia, you customize printing by writing a [`show` method](https://docs.julialang.org/en/v1/base/io-network/#Base.show-Tuple{IO,%20Any}).  `show` can also be defined in [3-argument variants](https://docs.julialang.org/en/v1/base/io-network/#Base.show-Tuple{IO,%20Any,%20Any}) for specific output forms--for example, to display an array as a PNG image--but you don't need to handle this variant.

 ## Bonus: combining algorithmic and concept-encapsulation in a single problem

-This is not required, but if you sailed through the two problems above, give it a try!
+This is not required, but if you sailed through the two problems above, feel free to give it a try!
+Even if you don't finish it, just getting a start will hopefully be fun and help you solidify your understanding of both Julia and good development practices.
 This one is deliberately less structured than the previous two, and designed to give you a chance to start visualizing how to break a problem down into a sequence of incremental steps on your own.
-Even if you don't finish it, just getting a start will hopefully be fun and help you solidify your understanding of both Julia and good development practices.

 Many analysis problems can be solved in terms of the [nearest-neighbor problem](https://en.wikipedia.org/wiki/Nearest_neighbor_search).
 The "dumb" algorithm just checks all possible points and returns the closest one.
 However, when the number of points is very large, there is great interest in finding faster approaches.
 In two dimensions, one way to solve this problem fairly efficiently is via a [quadtree](https://en.wikipedia.org/wiki/Quadtree).
 With the `Interval` type from the previous problem, you already have a modest head-start on implementing a quadtree: